ascr-ecx/etk/README.md

 ## Documentation

-The ETKlab website (http://www.etklab.org) has examples and demo surveys, as well as papers and other material in support of this toolkit.
+The etk Wiki has examples and demo surveys.
 Take a look!

-The ETK-Checklist.docx file provides a useful checklist of steps needed to implement an ETK module.
+## Citation

+If using an etk module in your work, please cite the following paper as reference:

 Bibtex Citation:
 @inproceedings {Turton:eurovisshort.20171131,